VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/measuring_wavelength_spectrum/README.md

 ![](spectrum_output.png)

-The results above were obtained using a SpikeSafe SMU 5A in conjunction with a CAS 140D array spectroradiometer.
+The results above were obtained using a SpikeSafe PSMU 5A in conjunction with a CAS 140D array spectroradiometer.
 The DUT was a cool blue LED with a forward current of 750mA.
 The default sequence settings were used for this testing.